naeunoh/naeunoh.github.io/_posts/2022-08-10-event-segmentation.md

 ![gsbs-num]({{ site.baseurl }}/assets/img/es/gsbs-numofboundaries.png){: width="100%" }

 We compared HMM and GSBS methods on simulated data.
 As states had more varying lengths, GSBS maintained high accuracy but HMM’s accuracy dropped.
-When looking at the worst performing simulation for HMM, H**MM over-estimates the number of state boundaries as it detects states with approximately the same lengths.** When looking at GSBS with the same low performance has HMM, **GSBS detects all the boundaries with slight delays in some.** Note that the split-merge option in the latest implementation of the HMM-method is partially accounted for the over-estimation issue.
+When looking at the worst performing simulation for HMM, **HMM over-estimates the number of state boundaries as it detects states with approximately the same lengths.** When looking at GSBS with the same low performance has HMM, **GSBS detects all the boundaries with slight delays in some.** Note that the split-merge option in the latest implementation of the HMM-method is partially accounted for the over-estimation issue.

 As for determining the number of states, GSBS accurately estimates the number of states whereas HMM’s WAC tends to over-estimate the number of states especially as there are more states.
 However, GSBS does over-estimate when there is more noise in the data.
 While LOO CV still gave over-estimation, averaging the data across subjects accurately estimated the number of states (in simulated and real data).